jeancochrane/jeancochrane.com/content/blog/price-is-right.md

                Filter: current
 ```

+There's some sense to this.
+Finding the overlap `WHERE fruit.id = category.id`
+is basically a join, even if we don't use the `JOIN` keyword.
+Correspondingly,
+the total cost is the same, although the startup cost is a little bit faster.

 Our breakthrough came when we realized that we didn't actually have to know the
 contents of the tables.
 Since every fruit can have at most one current
-category, we could find the overlap by counting the records in each table:
+category, we could find the overlap by counting the rows in each table:

 ```sql
 WITH